HACCP Course: Food Safety Level 1 & 2 online training with instant certification.

 Investing in proper HACCP Courses for your workforce delivers tangible returns:

-• Reduced Injuries - Properly trained workers are significantly less likely to suffer food poisoning incidents
+- Fewer Food Safety Incidents - Properly trained staff are far less likely to cause food poisoning or complaints

-• Regulatory Compliance - Avoid HSA enforcement action and potential prosecution
+- Regulatory Compliance - Avoid FSAI and EHO enforcement action and potential prosecution

-• Improved Productivity - Workers who understand efficient safe food handling practices work more effectively
+- Improved Productivity - Staff who understand safe food handling work more confidently and efficiently

 For businesses looking to train multiple employees, we offer team training packages with discounted rates and an employer dashboard for managing course assignments, tracking completion, and downloading certificates.